 - John Deere Tractor Racers for 5-8 year olds (one ticket – and younger kids may ride as a passenger for an additional ticket)

-- Pumpkin Ring Toss (one ticket for small prize, two tickets for big prize – everyone wins a prize)
+- Pumpkin Ring Toss (one ticket for small prize, two tickets for large prize – everyone wins a prize)

 - Panning for Gold (two tickets)

 - Face Painting (two tickets)

 Tickets are $7.00 each or you can save $15.00 by purchasing a book of 15 tickets for $90.00.
-2019 was the first year they raised the prices in 10 years and this year it’s one level up from that.
-So if you are used to paying $6 per activity and $75 for the book of tickets, expect to pay more this year.
+2019 was the first year they raised the prices in 10 years.
+These are the same prices as 2022.
+They did have a flash sale for the book of tickets right before September — so look for that next year if you missed it this year.
 Children 12 months old and younger do not require a ticket for the train or hay ride.

 Check out the price guide as you head into the patch for an idea of pumpkin pricing.
 The pumpkins are clustered together around the trees and along the fences, making for great photo opportunities.

-- Parking at Irvine Regional Park is $3 on weekdays and $5 on weekends.
+- Parking at Irvine Regional Park is $3 on weekdays and $5 on weekends — and $7 on holidays.
 Entrance to the pumpkin patch is free.
 Arrive early in the day for a more convenient parking space and a shorter line for the ever-popular train ride.
 Their website warns: “As Halloween nears, we encourage visitors to plan to arrive early to help avoid crowds, particularly on the weekend.”

 - Irvine Park Railroad’s Pumpkin Patch will be open daily at 10:00, closing at 5:00pm on weekdays and 6:00pm on weekends, through Halloween.

 - Visit Irvine Park Railroad’s Pumpkin Patch page for coupons and more information.

 - Visit my post for info on playgrounds or go to the official Irvine Regional Park online for official information about the park itself.

 Originally published a post on this Pumpkin Patch back in 2009!